 5.5 Termination by the Congregation

 5.5.1 Negotiated Resignation: The Board may negotiate the Minister’s resignation.
-In exchange for a General Release of All Claims signed by the Minister, the Congregation will pay the financial equivalent of the Minister’s unused vacation and continue the Minister’s salary, housing, and the Congregation’s contributions toward the Minister’s insurance benefits, excluding professional expenses, for an additional one month per year of service up to ten (10), which is a period defined as administrative leave, or until the Minister has begun service in another comparable position, if sooner.
+In exchange for a General Release of All Claims signed by the Minister, the Congregation will pay the financial equivalent of the Minister’s unused vacation and continue the Minister’s salary, housing, and the Congregation’s contributions toward the Minister’s insurance benefits, excluding professional expenses, for three (3) months , which is a period defined as administrative leave, or until the Minister has begun service in another comparable position, if sooner.
 The continuation of benefits is subject to the provisions of the various benefit plans.
+This is consistent with Article IX, Section 8 of the VUU By-Laws.

 5.5.2 Dismissal by Congregational Meeting: In the absence of a specific provision in the Congregation’s bylaws, a duly authorized Congregational meeting may be called to consider a motion to dismiss the Minister.
-In order to pass any resolution regarding the dismissal of the Minister, a majority of members present and eligible to vote at a valid Congregational meeting must vote in favor of the dismissal.
+In order to pass any resolution regarding the dismissal of the Minister, 2/3rds of members present and eligible to vote at a valid Congregational meeting must vote in favor of the dismissal.
 If dismissed by vote of the Congregation, the Minister will receive a financial settlement equal to three (3) months’ salary, housing allowance and/or parsonage use, and benefits (excluding Professional Expenses) in exchange for a General Release of All Claims executed by the Minister.
-In addition, the minister will receive the financial equivalent of their unused vacation..
+In addition, the minister will receive the financial equivalent of their unused vacation.
+This is consistent with Article IX, Section 8 of the VUU BY-Laws.

 5.5.3 Dismissal with Reason: The Minister may be dismissed by the board with less than ninety (90) days’ notice and without the severance payments described in this Agreement, if the Minister: